Berabjesus/Bubble-Sort/README.md

 # Bubble Sort with Ruby
 The aim of this first Ruby project is for us to start learning about the Ruby syntax.
-  1. The first method sort an array of numbers in ascending order.
+  1. The first method sorts an array of numbers in ascending order.
-  2. The second method accepts a block and sort it by string length using yield.
+  2. The second method accepts a block and sorts it by string length using yield.

 ![screenshot](assets/screen.JPG)
 ![screenshot](assets/screen1.JPG)